zendesk/zendesk_api_client_rb/README.md

     gem install zendesk

 will not install this version of the API client.
-To use it, you must either clone this repository and run
+To install this client, either clone this repository and run

     rake install

-or add it to your Gemfile as such:
+or add it to a Gemfile like so:

     gem "zendesk", :git => "git://github.com/zendesk/zendesk_api_client_rb.git"